-Sometimes you just can't have a full sized gas or charcoal grill.
+Sometimes you just can't have a full sized gas grill or charcoal grill.
 That's when you have to rely on an outdoor electric grill.
-Electric grills have been getting better and better in recent years and while they may not have the flavor of charcoal, they can do a pretty good job grilling a steak.
+Electric grills have been getting better and better in recent years and while they may not have the flavor of charcoal, they can do a pretty good job at grilling a steak.
 These electric grills are the best on the market and span a price range from around $50 to over $800 depending upon size, style, and accessories.

 This small grill is approved for both outdoor and indoor use, so you can take it out to the balcony or patio when the weather permits, or use it on your kitchen countertop when heat, hail, snow or wind make outdoor cooking less appealing — or for those days when you don’t want to jog in and out to cook the burgers outdoors while the sauces simmer on the stove.

 This heats to a whopping 600 degrees in just ten minutes, so you’ll be searing steaks while your neighbors are still waiting for their... charcoal to light.
 The heat is efficient, too, since the heating element is in direct contact with the cooking surface.
 A disposable drip tray is included and is easily replaceable.
 Fill it with water to catch drips and minimize smoking, or fill it with broth, juice or other flavorful liquids to add extra flavor to your food.